Kodrin/URP-PSX/README.md

 - Unity's Shadergraph still has a long way to go when it comes to creating NPR effects.
 You might experience some lighting clipping issues if you are using the PBR master node.
 To fix it, I tweaked some settings in the URP pipeline asset settings so they are barely noticeable.

+*Note: For issues or questions, feel free to drop me an email at Kodrintxps@gmail.com.
+Ill try my best to answer*

 ### References

 - [Models open-source from sketchfab](https://sketchfab.com/)